dwaraka-rashmi/DSM/README.md

 between all nodes.
 This Shared memory model will be implemented on xv6 codebase.
 The DSM implementation will involve kernel modification along with a user library support.

+A Distributed Shared Memory system support for xv6 is implemented as an application library that runs completely in userspace with kernel system call additions to xv6.

+We will evaluate the performance of our system vs the plain xv6 implementation using matrix multiplication benchmark.

 -------------------------------------------------------------------------------------------

 Contributors: